furkleindustries/sound-manager/README.md

 ## Type documentation

 There is a full set of type-oriented API documentation.
-This exists in a very attractive HTML format you can download and access at [/typedocs/html/index.html](/typedocs/html/index.html), and a significantly less attractive (but browser-accessible) Markdown version [here](/typedocs/markdown/).
+This exists in a very attractive HTML format you can build with the commands `npm install` and `npm run build:docs`, and a significantly less attractive (but browser-accessible) Markdown version [here](/wiki/typedocs/).